Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Methodology

 \subsection{Neighborhood Cloud Generation}

-The first stage (Fig~\ref{methodology}(a)) involves generating the neighborhood cloud of $k$ similar data points for each sensor in the source and target regions.
-This neighborhood cloud is then used as the training data for the two-stage autoencoder model.
-Creating such a cluster allows each sensor to learn spatial dependencies existing with its neighbors and semantic dependencies present across the source and target domains.
-We calculated the similarity between two points by minimizing $||$L$||_{2}$ (Euclidean distance) across geographical, topographical, and meteorological features (see supplementary material).
+The first stage (Fig~\ref{methodology}(a)) generates a neighborhood cloud of $k$ similar data points for each sensor in the source and target regions.
+This cloud is training data for the two-stage autoencoder model, allowing each sensor to learn the spatial dependencies of its neighbors and semantic dependencies between the two domains.
+The similarity between data points (sensors) is calculated by minimizing the $||L||_{2}$ distance across geographical, topographical, and meteorological features (see supplementary).